Skip to Content

 The new tower is set to expand care for joint replacement and spine conditions with three private inpatient floors, new physicians’ offices and exam rooms, and on-site imaging.
 The plan for the tower also includes critically needed improvements to the nearby East River Esplanade from East 72nd to 78th Streets, building on a 2018 investment to renovate the Esplanade from East 70th to 72nd Streets.

-The tower is taking shape with the help of a lead gift from the Anna-Maria and Stephen Kellen Foundation, and will be named the Kellen Tower in their honor.
+Construction is underway, and the tower is taking shape with the help of a lead gift from the Anna-Maria and Stephen Kellen Foundation, and will be named the Kellen Tower in their honor.
 When the expansion was announced in spring 2021, foundation vice president and the Kellens’ daughter Marina Kellen French said in a statement to the New York Post, “It’s not just about bricks and mortar, but about people and New York City.”

 Weill Cornell medical school residences